 Dark Energy performance is fully dependent on the raster of the image and the capability of the GPU installed.
 Keep in mind that like all other Cinnafilm products, Dark Energy only works in the uncompressed space, so bit depth plays a major role in how fast this is.
 We are assuming 10bit for the following estimations and a NVIDIA Turing series Quadro 6000 Turing generation (non-Ampere) GPU.

 Absolutely.
 Dark Energy’s virtual film development allows you to control the grain size, frame size (8mm to 100mm), amount of grain, and the hue of the grain.
 Start with the AUTO setting and then move up or down from the MEDIUM setting to achieve the look you want.
 (Medium maps to the AUTO setting).

 No. The AUTO settings in Dark Energy are calculated at a granular level – with analysis being taken many times PER SCENE.
-What medium may be for one part is not the same as Medium in another.
-This is because luminance changes affect noise and it is necessary to be constantly analyzing for the optimal noise reduction settings.
-The algorithm settings to achieve MEDIUM noise reduction on one scene will certainly be different than the next.
+What medium may be for one part is not the same as the medium in another.
+This is because luminance changes affect noise, and it is necessary to be constantly analyzing for the optimal noise reduction settings.
+The algorithm settings to achieve MEDIUM noise reduction on one scene will certainly be different from the next.